Failure Analysis – The Basics

-Failure Analysis is the process of understanding component failure.
-Failures happen, often despite the best efforts of designers, engineers, and fabricators.
-One of the first steps to take after equipment failure should be to check similar in-service components.
+Failure Analysis is the Process of Understanding the Root Cause of Materials / Equipment Failure.
+One of the first steps to take after equipment damage / failure should be to check similar in-service components.

-A multidisciplinary approach is often used to perform a root cause investigation.
+An interdisciplinary approach is often used to perform a root cause investigation.
 For a structural failure – an engineer, materials/ metallurgical professional and a welding specialist are often necessary.
-In addition, engaging an individual knowledgeable with the process/ factors important to the design and the performance of the equipment is strongly recommended.
+In addition, engaging an expert who is knowledgeable with specific process/ factors important to the design and the performance of the equipment is strongly recommended.

 In performing any type of component assessment, standardized criteria is required – including material requirements (found in Codes and Standards), Customer Specifications and other applicable documents such as Purchase Orders and Contracts.